Kiranjith83/SA/SA.md

     - Value (This is simply the data and is made up of a sequence of bytes)
     - Version ID (Used if versioning is enabled)
     - Metadata (Details about data being stored)
+## S3 Transfer acceleration
+- Enables fast, easy and secure transfer of files over long distances between cx end and an S3 bucket.
+- Transfer acceleration takes advantage of Amazon CloudFront's globally distributed edge locations.
+- As the data arrives at an edge location, data is routed to AWS S3 over an optimized network path.
+- Using AWS Backbone network to copy the data, and speeds up user upload.

 ## S3 Storage Classes
 - Tiered Storage
   - S3 Standard.